fastexlabs/binaries/README.md

 ./bahamut install
 ```

 This command will download the latest Caravan binaries from the tagged releases in the execution layer repository.
+After the install added Bahamut/sahara/sahara_config.toml and Bahamut/oasis/oasis_config.toml config files, in which you can change ports.

 ## Usage